Wanted: Volunteers to witness Arkansas' back-to-back executions

 Story highlights

-- Corrections Director apparently invited members of a local Rotary Club
+- Corrections director apparently invited members of a local Rotary Club

-- The people who are allowed to witness an execution varies by state
+- People who are allowed to witness an execution varies by state

 (CNN)Over the course of 10 days in April, Arkansas plans to put to death eight inmates.